lyntan01/Orbital-Project/README.md

 Navigate back to the feature list: [2.2 Private Features : Personal](#22-private-features--personal)

 #### **2.2.4 My Products : Currently Using**
-This feature allows user to view the products that they are currently Using.
+This feature allows user to view the products that they are Currently Using.

 ![Currently Using](https://i.imgur.com/MfgwNin.png)